How to Open Password Protected Excel File without Password?

 Frequently Asked Questions

-Q 1: Can online tools safely unlock password-protected Excel files?
+Q 1: Can online tools safely open password-protected Excel files?

 Ans: No, using online tools to open password protected Excel file without a password is not a safe and secure method.
 Uploading confidential data to an unknown online tool is not a safe option.
 Because they can breach your data without your permission.